akhilrao/akhilrao.github.io/_posts/2015-10-08-imperfect-information-car-search.md

 #### Summary

 This is a pretty cool problem.
-I disagreed with my professor about the solution - I used the worst-case bound, while he used the expected-utility bound.
-He pointed out that in this case, the worst-case bound is a subset of the expectation-bound (I think that must be true generally), so the worst-case bound ignores a large area where an expected-utility maximizer would find it optimal to search.
-I agree with his argument, but I still prefer the worst-case bound to the expectation-bound.
+I initially disagreed with my professor about the solution - I used the worst-case bound, while he used the expected-value bound.
+He pointed out that in this case, the worst-case bound is a subset of the expected-value bound (I think that must be true generally), so the worst-case bound ignores a large area where an expected-utility maximizer would find it optimal to search.
+I agree with his argument, but I still prefer the worst-case bound to the expected-value bound.
 In writing this post, I've been trying to understand why.

 I think the worst-case bound is a more general solution to the problem (or a solution to a more general problem) than the expectation-bound.
 In this problem, we're assuming we know a lot about the distribution of values - we know pretty much exactly what it looks like always, and so we know we can use the expectation to figure out what to do.